svandu/interactive-card-details/README.md

 Users should be able to:

-- Fill in the form and see the card details update in real-time
+- Fill in the form and see the card details update in real-time.
 - Receive error messages when the form is submitted if:
   - Any input field is empty
   - The card number, expiry date, or CVC fields are in the wrong format